- Scientific name: Callionymus lyra

 - Description: Fish with an elongated, scaleless eel-like body and flattened head.
 Eyes are located on the top of the head and the mouth is relatively large.
 In mature males the first dorsal fin is very high and triangular and is often described as looking like a ship’s sail.
 Females and immature males have much smaller fins.
 Mature males can also be brightly coloured with streaks of blue and yellow, whereas females are a duller brownish colour.

 There are almost two hundred species of dragonet across the world, with many of these fish living in tropical waters and being extremely brightly coloured.
-The common dragonet is (as the name implies) the most common species of dragonet in UK waters and while the females are dull coloured the males become brightly coloured during the breeding season, with oranage, yellow and streaks of blue making them an extremely striking looking fish.
+The common dragonet is (as the name implies) the most common species of dragonet in UK waters and while the females are dull coloured the males become brightly coloured during the breeding season, with orange, yellow and streaks of blue making them an extremely striking looking fish.
 This species has a complex breeding pattern which sees the males and females swimming together in a coordinated manner prior to spawning, actions which are often referred to as a ‘mating dance’.
 Dragonet are fairly common all around the UK and are found throughout European waters and along the coast of Africa.

 Smaller dragonet can sometimes be confused with gobies.
-In males the very long first dorsal fin is a clear identifier of the dragonet, whereas in immature fish and females the protruding lower jaw of the dragonet is the easiest way to tell it apart from a goby.
-Further confusion can be caused by confusion with the greater forkbeard, mostly because of the high, pointed dorsal fin.
-However, the main differences are that the dragonet is much more colourful and has no barbule on its lower jaw, while the barbule is present in the greater forkbeard.
+In males, the very long first dorsal fin is a clear identifier of the dragonet, whereas in immature fish and females the protruding lower jaw of the dragonet is the easiest way to tell it apart from a goby.
+This species can be confused with the greater forkbeard, mostly because of the high, pointed dorsal fin.
+The main differences are that the dragonet is much more colourful and has no barbule on its lower jaw, while the barbule is present in the greater forkbeard.